MONTGOMERY’S MARKET GARDEN GAMBLE FAILS

 Berlin, Germany September 26, 1944

 On this date in 1944 the German news agency announced the surrender of 600 British troops in a small village west of Arnhem in the Netherlands.
 For days the lightly armed men of the British 1st Airborne “Red Devil” Division had held the northern end of a key bridge that crossed the Dutch Lower Rhine River (Neder Rhine; Dutch, Nederrijn), but British armored reinforcements were not able to secure the south bank of the river.
-Forced to retreat under withering German assaults along the narrow and exposed 30‑mile-long Eindhoven-Nijmegen highway corridor (“Hell’s Highway”), the British left behind 7,000 dead, wounded, missing, or captured.
+Forced to retreat under withering German assaults along the narrow and exposed 30‑mile/48‑km‑long Eindhoven-Nijmegen highway corridor (“Hell’s Highway”), the British left behind 7,000 dead, wounded, missing, or captured.

 The Battle of Arnhem was part of Operation Market Garden (September 17–26, 1944), an audacious and complex Anglo-American land-airborne operation hurriedly devised by British Field Marshal (since September 1, 1944) Bernard Law Montgomery.
-In concert with the Dutch resistance network, “Monty’s” plan was to outflank German forces defending the fortified West Wall (or Siegfried Line) by crossing over five strategic Lower Rhine and canal bridges and then thrusting into the heartland of the Third Reich—the industrial Ruhr—which was Supreme Commander of Allied Forces in Europe Gen. Dwight D. Eisenhower’s operational objective for the destruction of enemy forces in the West before the onset of winter.
+In concert with the Dutch resistance network, “Monty’s” plan was to outflank German forces defending the fortified West Wall (or Siegfried Line) by crossing over 5 strategic Lower Rhine and canal bridges and thrusting into the heartland of the Third Reich—the industrial Ruhr—which was Supreme Commander of Allied Forces in Europe Gen. Dwight D. Eisenhower’s operational objective for the destruction of enemy forces in the West before the onset of winter.

 Market Garden blemished Montgomery’s standing within the headquarters of SHAEF (Supreme Headquarters Allied Expeditionary Forces) at least from that time on.
 Market Garden shattered the optimism among the Western Allies that the war in Europe was nearing an end, and it ushered in a period of stalemate on the Western Front that occasionally would inflict much pain; for example, the Battle of the Bulge (mid-December 1944 to mid-January 1945) during which, just among American forces, 81,000 were killed, wounded, and taken prisoner.
 The Battle of the Bulge, Germany’s Ardennes Offensive, was the largest and deadliest battle fought by U.S. forces in World War II.
 Not until late January 1945 were the Western Allies again in a position to engage the enemy in a strong, coordinated offensive along their front lines.
 And it was not until the end of April that Soviet armed forces, in mortal combat on the Eastern Front, were able to drive their armored lance into the prostrate body of Adolf Hitler’s Third Reich in the European War’s last combat gasp, the Battle of Berlin.